aws-samples/digital-rf-signal-impairment-detection/generativeAI_insights/Bedrock_Insights/README.md

 - Access to Claude Sonnet 4.5 model in your AWS region

 **Note**: Some of the assets may not be available in all regions.
 This stack was tested in **us-east-1** and **us-west-2**.

+## Translation Support (Optional)

+This solution includes optional multilingual support that allows analysis results to be translated into multiple languages using Amazon Translate.
+When enabled:

+- A dedicated **Translation Lambda function** is deployed alongside the image analysis Lambda
+- The Bedrock Agent gains a **Translation Action Group** that can translate responses on demand
+- The **Streamlit UI** includes a language selector dropdown for instant translation
+- Supports 75+ languages including Spanish, French, German, Japanese, Chinese, and more

+Translation is **disabled by default** to minimize costs.
+Enable it during deployment by setting the `EnableTranslation` parameter to `yes` in the `bedrock-constellation-analysis-translate.yaml` file.

 ## Deployment Steps